neuecc/UniRx/Assets/UniRx/ReadMe.txt

-UniRx - Reactive Extensions for Unity / ver.4.4
+UniRx - Reactive Extensions for Unity / ver.4.5
 ===
 Created by Yoshifumi Kawai(neuecc)

 What is UniRx?
 ---
 UniRx(Reactive Extensions for Unity) is re-implementation of .NET Reactive Extensions.
 It's free and open source on GitHub.
+Supported platforms are PC/Android/iOS/WP8/WindowsStore.
 You can check latest info, source code and issues on https://github.com/neuecc/UniRx We welcome to your contribute such as bug report, request, and pull request.